The following video tutorials range from 6-8 minutes

 Click here for Paul's Home Page.

-Click here for Paul's Logos Affiliate Page.
+Click here for information about Logos Bible Software.

 Tutorial 1